raushansingh2602/DIGITAL-LITERACY-PROJECT/task-4-email-etiquette/social-media-checklist.md

-# Social Media Responsibility Checklist (For College Students)
+# Social Media Responsibility Checklist

 ##  Do's
 - Think before you post — make sure your content is respectful and appropriate.